splewis/get5/README.md

 #### Download
 Download a release package from the [releases section](https://github.com/splewis/get5/releases) or a [the latest development build](http://ci.splewis.net/job/get5/lastSuccessfulBuild/).

+Release and development builds are currently compiled against sourcemod 1.7 and should work on sourcemod 1.7 or later.

 #### Installation
 Extract the download archive into the csgo/ directory on the server.
 The only required file is actually just the ``get5.smx`` plugin binary in the ``addons/sourcemod/plugins`` directory.